 In 2007, Algonquin became the first Canadian college to sign the Talloires Declaration, which commits post-secondary institutions around the world to being leaders in sustainability.
 Since then, the college has taken ever-greater steps to grow and strengthen its efforts on the environmental front - with students, professors, administrators, staff and members of the local community all involved.
-The college opened four state-of-the-art, high-performance buildings between 2011 and 2014.
-Three have either achieved or are targeting Leadership in Energy and Environmental Design (LEED[®]) Gold certification.
-One has attained a LEED[®] Platinum certification.
+Among key milestones in recent years, the college opened four state-of-the-art, high-performance buildings between 2011 and 2014.
+Three have either achieved or are targeting Leadership in Energy and Environmental Design (LEED®) Gold certification.
+One has attained a LEED® Platinum certification.